andrsuh/tiny-event-sourcing/README.md

 In the example we catch UserCreatedEvent and write it down in the logger.
 The second way of doing subscriptions will be shown in the next chapter that is about Projections.

-Another important aspect of example is projections usage.
+Another important aspect of example is projections/views usage.
 Aggregates are mostly used for writing and changing information.
-In order to present information we use concept of projections.
+In order to present information we use concept of projections/views.
+Briefly speaking, projections/views are slices of some aggregates tailored for some usage.
+In the example we're using projections for payments.
+Hence, we take from aggregate only the information we need for payments
 ```kotlin
 class UserPaymentsViewDomain {
     @Document("user-payment-view")